-An annual competition called the Claude Hotchin Art Prize was started in the late 1940’s; a £50 prize was awarded to the best oil and the best watercolour by an artist who had lived in Western Australia for no less than two years.
+An annual competition called the Claude Hotchin Art Prize was started in the late 1940’s where a £50 prize was awarded to the best oil and the best watercolour by an artist who had lived in Western Australia for no less than two years.

 The Claude Hotchin Bequest is a collection of artworks that at the time comprised a mixture of up and coming artists who became famous and a few who already had a reputation for fine work.
 In the Kalgoorlie collection are oils, watercolours and an etching, all excellent examples of the artist’s skills.

-The History and Heritage Unit of the City of Kalgoorlie Boulder would like to welcome you to examine these fine works and explore the art and the artists who created the works.
+The City of Kalgoorlie-Boulder History and Heritage Unit would like to welcome you to examine these fine works and explore the art and the artists who created the works.